 About Our Executive Director

-Karen Mullen McPhail, RN, MSN, CDP, the Executive Director of Eldementals LLC, is our founder and oversees our clinical operations.
+Karen Mullen McPhail, RN, BSN, MSN, CCM,CDP,CCTC the Executive Director of Eldementals LLC, is our founder and oversees our clinical operations.
 She is a professional care manager with over 30 years of experience in the healthcare industry.
 She has been working since 2001 as a private Healthcare Consultant, Care Advisor, and Care Manager in the DC Metro area.
 Her specialty is managing complex care needs and providing concierge-style care management for private clients.
-As a care manager and an aging life care professional, she has been educated in the various fields of human services, including case management, psychology and mental health, nursing, pediatrics, and gerontology.
+As a care manager and an aging life care professional, she has been educated in the various fields of human services, including case management, psychology and mental health, medical / surgical, oncology, transplant, and critical care nursing, pediatrics, and gerontology.
 She is trained to assess, plan, coordinate, monitor, and provide services for older adults, those with complex care needs, their families and care partners, with advocacy for older adults being her primary focus.
 In addition to other areas, she has served as the Liver Transplant Program Coordinator at the University of Maryland Medical Center, the Senior Transplant Coordinator and Program Administrator for the Department of Transplantation and for Ancillary Services at Georgetown University Hospital; as an Assistant Director of Nursing, a Director of Nursing / Wellness Director, and a VP Special Project Consultant for Manor Care Health Services.